Lubin's conjecture for height-one $p$-adic dynamical systems over cyclo-tame extensions: Introduction

 \subsection{Acknowledgments}

-I am sincerely grateful to my advisor, Prof. Maja Volkov, for her guidance and invaluable advice, to Giovanni Bosco for helpful conversations on $p$-adic Hodge theory, and to Prof. Laurent Berger and Prof. Jonathan Lubin for their support and help.}
+I am sincerely grateful to my advisor Maja Volkov for her guidance and invaluable advice and to Giovanni Bosco for helpful conversations on $p$-adic Hodge theory.
+I am also particularly grateful to Laurent Berger for many valuable comments on an earlier version of this paper and to Jonathan Lubin for his kind support.}